 On January 24, 2019 they received the notice from the ALC Enforcement arm that they have until October 1, 2019 to remove all construction associated with the campground and "return the property back to its former Agricultural capacity."

-It is not as if they just purchased the land, they have lived here for almost 40 years The Land has been designated for campground use by North Cowichan along with 3 other North Cowichan campgrounds.
-This should mean something !
-Clearly, based on the number of people they have to turn away during the summer months they believe the region needs more campgrounds not less.
+It is not as if they just purchased the land, they have lived here for almost 40 years other North Cowichan campgrounds.
+This should mean something!